-As your labor draws near, you’ll continually be looking for signs that it’s finally “happening.”
+As your labor draws near, you’ll continually be looking for signs that it’s finally happening.
 As sure as your OB-GYN may be, there’s really no telling exactly when your big day will be (unless you’re being induced, of course).
 But watching your body for signs is a great way to tell that you’re at least getting closer.
-You’ll hear the words “effaced” and “dilated” used a lot toward the end of your pregnancy, and it’s useful to know exactly what those terms mean.
-Once you do, you'll want to learn the signs effacement is starting.
+You’ll hear the words “effaced” and “dilated” used a lot toward the end of your pregnancy, and it’s useful to know exactly what those terms mean, as well as familiarize yourself with signs that effacement and dilation are starting.

-In most cases, effacement begins long before you go into labor.
+For first-time moms, however, effacement often begins long before you go into labor.
 It’s a process that takes different amounts of time for different women.
 Whether it happens overnight or over a few weeks, knowing the signs that your cervix is effacing can be helpful (and encouraging) as you prepare to give birth.